Trevbytes/Chickpeas/testing.md

 - Check that logged in users can add new ingredients.
     - No errors
 - Check that all modals open and close correctly.
-    - Error 500 happens when a ingredient link is clicked if the ingredient no longer exists in the database.
-The modal does not reroute the page to the error 500 page.
+    - Error 500 happens when a ingredient link is clicked if the ingredient no longer exists in the database or if the ingredient name contains whitespace before or after the name.
+A modal appears for the user explaining the possible issues.
 - Check that a user can remove an ingredient added by the user.
     - No errors